xMartin/php-introduction/05_a_real_application.md

 ## Listing events

-Ok, we did some inital setup, no we'll see, if that worked.
+OK, we did some initial setup, no we'll see, if that worked.
 Here's our first URL handler for the home page of our app:

 ```php
 $app->get('/', function() use ($app) {